Our work

 In addition to our regional and topical trainings, we provide workshops to our member programs on an as-needed, as-available basis.

-Work groups and caucuses
+Work groups

 We regularly convene several cross-disciplinary groups to learn from one another and coordinate community-wide anti-violence efforts.
 Learn more and join us at our next meeting!